MihirMore/100daysofcode-Python/log.md

 ### Day - 50

 **Thoughts** : Tinder is a dating app where you could swipe on a profile to like to dismiss it.
 I developed a similar application using selenium where in it logs in to your account and right swipes all the profiles until there's a match for it.
 It's a very fun application.

+### Day - 51

+**Thoughts** : Today's project is quite useful for automating certain things like complaining about internet speed to your ISP.
+I've accomplished the same by using web scraping with Selenium to login into my twitter account and sending a complain tweet to my ISP.
+However, Firstly I monitor my upseed and downspeed and if it's less than a preset amount I send out a tweet.
+It can be frustating to you ISP that your tweeting constantly but yeah f*ck it :sunglasses: